Discretionary and assistance funds

 As well as being eligible for the funds above, you may also be eligible for an additional bursary of £300 or £500 from the relevant hardship fund.

-If you are staying in University maintained accommodation you may be eligible for an award of £1531 (undergraduate students) and an award of £1838 (postgraduate students).
+If you are staying in University maintained accommodation you may be eligible for an enhanced award.
 This award would be deducted from your total accommodation costs.

 EU and International students